Ty France Player Props: Mariners vs. Brewers

-After going 0-for-2 in his most recent game, Ty France and the Seattle Mariners take on the Milwaukee Brewers (who will start Corbin Burnes) at 9:40 PM ET on Monday.
+The Seattle Mariners, including Ty France (batting .300 in his past 10 games, with four doubles, six walks and seven RBI), take on starting pitcher Colin Rea and the Milwaukee Brewers at T-Mobile Park, Tuesday at 9:40 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Rockies.
+He had a one-hit showing in his previous game (1-for-4) against the Brewers.

 Ty France Game Info & Props vs. the Brewers